 Fire cider is a traditional folk elixir that has been lovingly brewed and used by generations of people across the world as a preventative medicine.
-Although the special ingredients differ from region to region, person to person, and even harvest to harvest, the core recipe remains fairly standard: raw apple cider vinegar, raw honey, onions, garlic, horseradish, hot peppers, and ginger, all combined then fermented for a minimum of two weeks and sometimes for over a month.
-Some people even bury it for a month or so instead of sticking it in a cool dark place.
+Although the special ingredients differ from region to region, person to person, and even harvest to harvest, the core recipe remains fairly standard: raw apple cider vinegar, raw honey, onions, garlic, horseradish, hot peppers, and ginger, all combined then fermented for a minimum of two weeks and sometimes for over a month.… Read the rest

 Here’s to thee, old apple tree,

 That blooms well, bears well.